Multiuser & Remote Connections

 Your data is secured by the remote desktop software with password and encryption.

-Important: For multiuser access, beware that opening multiple remote desktop connections to a host computer
+Beware that opening multiple remote desktop connections to the same host computer

 requires additional licenses from Windows server product family.
 This makes this approach more suitable for companies who already have setup a